alinkedd/devographics-translation-sync/README.md

 npm run sync
 ```

-If file is missing in your repo, the base file will be copied.

 Also you can either update locales and file name in `.env` file or set/override
 them from terminal:

 ```sh
 FILE_NAME=state_of_js.yml BASE_LOCALE=en-US DICT_LOCALE=ua-UA npm run sync
 ```

+- If file is missing in your repo, the base file will be copied.
+- All untranslated values will be also extracted into `untranslated-[FILE_NAME]`
+file in target repository so you can easily send it to translation services.

 #### lint and format